lhthang/my_portforlio/README.md

 flutter pub global run peanut:peanut then push to github

+## Note
+When run at local machine, please use <base href="/"> in web/index.html When deploy to github page by peanut, please use  <base href="/my_portfolio/"/> in web/index.html

 ## Getting Started

 This project is a starting point for a Flutter application.